Skip to content

 - WIRE_JSON

-# However, the module under vendor/ uses the MINIMAL lint rules.
+# The module under vendor/ uses the MINIMAL lint rules instead.

 lint: